mu7lan/JTAG_PIC32_UNO/README.md

 # JTAG_PIC32_UNO
-Control a ChipKIT Uno32 board just using its MCU JTAG port connected to an Arduino
+Control a ChipKIT Uno32 board using its MCU JTAG port connected to an Arduino

 ## Contents